-To help everyone get a quick overview of Trustpilot's rules for reviewers and users of our online community, we've summarized our User Guidelines in an easy-to-read infographic below:
+To help everyone get a quick overview of Trustpilot's rules, we've summarized our Guidelines for Reviewers below.

-- You can write a review on Trustpilot if you've had a buying or service experience within the last 12 months - that is, you bought or ordered something, or used a service within the last 12 months.
-If asked, you should be able to provide documentation verifying this.
+- You can write a review on Trustpilot if you've had a genuine experience within the past 12 months.

-- Reviews should be about your own experience, and talk about the customer service you received.
+- Reviews should be about your own experience.

-- Remember to double check that you've posted your review on the right company's profile page!
+- Remember to double check that you've posted your review on the right business's profile page.

 Did you know?